ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 python -m ScopeFoundry.tools
 ```

-Fill out the `new hardware` tab as below and hit `create new hardware`:
+Fill out the `new hardware` tab as shown below and hit `create new hardware`:

 ![tools_new_hardware](tools_new_hardware.png)

-Note, that this generated the required files in your `ScopeFoundryHW` folder.
-You can copy the content of import statements into your `fancy_app.py` file.
-If you used the values entered above your `fancy_app.py` should look like:
+Note that this generates the required files in your `ScopeFoundryHW` folder.
+You can copy the content of the import statements into your `fancy_app.py` file.
+If you used the values entered above, your `fancy_app.py` should look like this:

 ```python
 # fancy_app.py